josebamartos/introduction-to-eclipse-vertx/post-1/README.md

 ## Unit testing

-We will create the verticle in `src/test/java/io/vertx/intro/first/MyFirstVerticleTest.java` file with this content:
+We will create the test class in `src/test/java/io/vertx/intro/first/MyFirstVerticleTest.java` file with this content:

 ```text
 package io.vertx.intro.first;